 aftermath of bomb

-To avoid media leaks the dress was transported in a van and personally delivered by Caroline's brother Gerald.
-All were invited to the Wedding thereafter.
-Caroline would go on to deal with other high profile clients including Faye Dunaway and Sigourney Weaver.
+To avoid media leaks the dress was transported in a van and personally delivered to Diana by Caroline's brother Gerald.
+Caroline was invited to the Wedding thereafter.
+Gerald personally drove her to St. Paul's cathedral himself.
+She would go on to deal with other high profile clients including Faye Dunaway and Sigourney Weaver.
 Caroline most recently has turned her hand to writing and lyricism , including a musical about Ruth Ellis , the last woman to be hanged in Britain.
 Gerald is involved in the finance sector.

 W.A.
 Hill ( Genealogist research )